-The amounts presented as "not rated" under other non-current receivables include mainly loans to investees accounted for using the equity method in addition to various small amounts (see: Transactions with related parties).
+The amounts presented as "not rated" under non-current other receivables include mainly loans to investees accounted for using the equity method in addition to various small amounts (see: Transactions with related parties).
 In light of the close interconnections with VERBUND, it does not seem sensible to have credit ratings for investees.

-With respect to trade receivables, the amounts presented as "non-rated" related in particular to the expansion of the consumer business, which led to a large number of receivables that individually lie below the minimum limit ( $< \epsilon 0.1$ m).
+With respect to trade receivables, the amounts presented as "non-rated" related in particular to the expansion of the consumer business, which led to a large number of receivables that individually lie below the minimum limit (< €0.1m).
 Also included in this amount are companies for which credit assessment may not have been conducted, but to which nevertheless credit limits were granted due to special circumstances (e.g. legal obligations to accept contracts).